HomeFact ChecksUnprovenCorrection: LIGIS 2019-2020 Support Senator Konneh’s Claim Gbarpolu County has 2% Girls’...

 Meanwhile, in 2017, the World Bank and UNESCO rated the overall secondary school completion rate for girls in Liberia at 42%.

-Following the publication of our previous report, we were informed that the lawmaker relied on the 2019-2020 demographic and health survey report published by the Liberia Institute of Statistics and Geo-Information Services (LISGIS) in April 2021.
+Following the publication of our previous report, we were informed that the lawmaker had made a Facebook post stating that he relied on the 2019-2020 demographic and health survey report published by the Liberia Institute of Statistics and Geo-Information Services (LISGIS) in April 2021.
+We checked the sources he cited in the post and found that the claim corroborated with the data cited.

 Conclusion